smoothstepdesign/Multisite-Language-Switcher/functions-classes-and-methods.md

 ---
 layout: page
-title: Functions, classes and methods
+title: Functions, classes & methods
 ---

 In some cases it can be useful to have the possibility to use the functions and methods of the plugin in a direct way.